Primayer/XilogApiDocs/README.md

 ## getdata(siteID, channelID, token, startDate, endDate, timeWindowStart, timeWindowEnd)

 ##### Purpose
-Accepts a firebase configuration object as the first argument and an optional 'name' for the app as the second
+Returns a collection of the raw channel data for the specified Xilog logger.

 ##### Signature
   1. Endpoint